Mughal Dynasty (1526-1857): The Glorious Legacy

 • Fatehpur Sikri: Built by Emperor Akbar, this abandoned city boasts the stunning Buland Darwaza and the Jama Masjid.

-• Humayun’s Tomb: Located in Delhi, it served as a precursor to the Taj Mahal and features a garden layout and Persian-inspired architecture.
+• Humayun’s Tomb: Located in Delhi, it was a precursor to the Taj Mahal and features a garden layout and Persian-inspired architecture.

 Mughal Architecture

-• Initially, the Mughal emperors promoted inclusivity, but later rulers adopted autocratic policies and showed intolerance towards diverse communities.
+1. Initially, the Mughal emperors promoted inclusivity, but later, they adopted autocratic policies and showed intolerance toward diverse communities.

-• Hindus and other groups faced discrimination, and exclusion from court positions, and were burdened with heavy taxation under later Mughal rule.
+2. Hindus and other groups faced discrimination and exclusion from court positions and were heavily taxed under later Mughal rule.

-• Dynastic conflicts, internal rivalries, and external invasions fragmented the empire’s territories over time.
+8. Dynastic conflicts, internal rivalries, and external invasions fragmented the empire’s territories.

-• By the mid-18th century, the Marathas had seized control of most of northern India, confining Mughal authority to a limited region around Delhi.
+9. By the mid-18th century, the Marathas had seized most of northern India, confining Mughal authority to a limited region around Delhi.

 Mughal Empire in India: Historical Reflections

 The Mughal Empire had a significant impact on India’s development.
 People see it differently.
-Some believe that the Mughal rulеrs were good because they helped diversify India and supported art, architecture, and several religions.
-Others focus on the emirate’s concerns, including as politics and money, and how colonizers eventually took over.
-These diverse ideas demonstrate how complex Mughal history is and how India has changed throughout time.
+Some believe that the Mughal rules were good because they helped diversify India and supported art, architecture, and several religions.
+Others focus on the emirate’s concerns, including politics and money, and how colonizers eventually took over.
+These diverse ideas demonstrate that Mughal history is complex and India has changed.

 Whеn we look at how pеoplе today sее thе Mughal dynasty, we can lеarn morе about how history is undеrstood, discussеd, and rеmеmbеrеd in modern India.
-The historical map of the Mughal Empirе shows how big it was and how much land it covеrеd, which tells us how much influence it had.
+The historical map of the Mughal Empirе shows its size and the area it covеrеd, which tells us how much influence it had.

 Click here to read – Bibi Ka Maqbara in Aurangabad: Everything You Need to Know